carpentry-org/snippets/README.md

 ## Table of Contents

-- [builder.carp](/builder.carp): A macro that helps implementing the builder
+- [builder.carp](/builder.carp): A macro that helps implementing the builder pattern in Carp.
 - [build\_system.carp](/build_system.carp): Showcase for using Carp code as a build system.
 - [cffi.carp](/cffi.carp): A simple example of how to work with the C interface.